 It’s also possible to buy ‘1/2/3 group’ seats, which cover the entire spectrum, adjustable to convert from a baby seat into a booster, as well as the ‘i-Size’ setup that covers from birth to around four years old.
 The same safety and fitment rules apply to those.

 Once you’ve established what sort of seat you need, you need to establish whether it’s suitable for your car – for safety and practicality reasons.

 If the seat doesn't fit properly, safety can be compromised by issues like ‘buckle crunch’ – when the plastic belt buckle is compressed against the plastic base of the seat.

 All major seat manufacturers will be able to give you a list of the cars that their seats are suitable for, so check out their websites for more information.

 You’d also be surprised how much space a child seat can take up, and it may be that a child seat behind you forces you to move your own seat forward into an uncomfortable position, which can affect the way you drive – also a safety concern.

-We always recommend ISOFIX at HonestJohn.co.uk because it’s easier to fit the seat that way than using the adult seatbelt, but more importantly, it’s more secure.
-In essence, if you can buy ISOFIX, do so.
+We always recommend Isofix at HonestJohn.co.uk because it’s easier to fit the seat compared to using the adult seatbelt.
+More importantly, it’s also more secure.
+In essence, if you can buy Isofix, do so.